herepete/Fidelity/README.md

 Fidelity has a good site
 But there were a few financical bits i wanted to see which aren't easily viewable on 1 page.
+1) check current price of funds v a benchmark i have set
+2) check which funds have an overlap in their portfolio

 This is version 3 , version 1 and 2 were build on a local machine, the main difference being version 3 where possible makes use of the Fidelity API